mada360/Chrono-Lux/Final Report/Sections/DevelopmentStages.md

 ### Competitors

+In this section three competitor apps will be investigated and evaluated by the functionality and appearance.

 #### [Sleep as Android](http://sleep.urbandroid.org/)

 This is the most feature packed alarm app available on Android that I could find.